Freaks and Geeks: Cancellation and legacy

-Syndication and cast reunions
+Syndication

-In June 2010, it was announced that IFC had acquired the rights to air both Freaks and Geeks and Undeclared.
+At the beginning of February 2006, the show's underlying ownership shifted from DreamWorks to Viacom (now known as Paramount Skydance).
+That month, they acquired the rights to Freaks and Geeks and all other television shows and live-action movies DreamWorks produced since their inception, following their $1.6 billion dollar purchase of the company's live-action film and television assets.
+The show has since been distributed by Paramount Pictures and its related television divisions.
+In June 2010, it was announced that IFC had acquired the rights to air both Freaks and Geeks and Undeclared, another DreamWorks-produced show which was later acquired by Viacom/Paramount.
 Freaks and Geeks's 18-episode run on IFC finished with all episodes having aired as of October 29, 2010.
 Undeclared's IFC run began on November 5, 2010.
-Both shows have also joined TeenNick's lineup as of June 13, 2011.
-Freaks and Geeks aired on FXX from 2013 to 2014.
+Both shows also joined the Viacom-owned TeenNick's lineup on June 13, 2011.

+Cast reunions

 A reunion of several cast members and producers of both shows took place at the Paley Center for Media's PaleyFest on March 12, 2011.

 Documentary

 A documentary directed by Brent Hodge chronicling the history and production of Freaks and Geeks and featuring interviews with the cast and crew, Freaks and Geeks: The Documentary, debuted at the Tribeca Film Festival on April 21, 2018.
 The documentary had its television debut on July 16, 2018, on A&E.